Sieep-Coding/sieep-coding.github.io/src/pages/posts/I-Dont-Follow-I-Subscribe.md

 I encourage you to get rid of one of your social apps for 24 hours.
 See how it makes you feel.
 I encourage you that the next time you feel the urge to scroll a feed, you go to the super market and strike up a conversation with a stranger.

 Be a subscriber to your own and your values.
 Go outside and do something worth writing about.
 Start creating a story of your own that is more interesting than whatever is on social media.

+## On a personal note...
+For those of you who read this blog regularly, I apologize for the hiatus and I hope you enjoyed the new style of writing.
+I've taken some time to focus on skills outside of programming and writing about technology.
+I plan to continue back up on writing similar to this as well as my prior stuff.

+Thanks for reading!